tecnickcom/tcexam/README.md

 generate printable PDF documents for pen-and-paper testing.
 The OMR answer sheet can be scanned and uploaded to TCExam for automatic test importing, scoring and reporting.

-* **Security**: TCExam is more secure than traditional Pen-and-Paper testing.
-It supports SSL (Secure Socket Layer) encryption and includes various authentication levels to discriminate the access to the various sections (user/password, access level, group, IP address).
-Test time, test activity, results, and statistics: every part of the test is managed and stored in the server, leaving no sensitive data in the users’ client computers.